THE ISSUE OF BLOOD

 I did as she said, and the following days were tumultuous.

-Weeks later, still in shock over the loss, I mentioned my desert plans to N. She immediately wanted to be part of my journey.
+Weeks later, still in shock over my loss, I mentioned my desert retreat plans to N. She immediately wanted to be part of my journey.
 More than needing some time alone, I knew I might need her help if I became erratic.
-It was at this time that I felt the full force of her love.
+At this time, I felt the full force of her love.

 “Yeah.
 Wonderful.”

 Her wry smile said it all.
-I understood her acknowledgement and mocking tone.
+I understood her acknowledgment and mocking tone.

 “I don’t care.”
 I said, “I want you to be part of this.”

-The trip was scheduled to coincide with a full moon so there would be some light for night photography.
+The trip was scheduled to coincide with a full moon, so there would be some light for night photography.
 Later, I realized the moon was a significant element in a desert pilgrimage – in any pilgrimage.
-This would be an August Red Moon; a time of abundance, manifesting desires, sexuality, achievement, and protection.
+There would be an August Red Moon, a time of abundance, manifesting desires, sexuality, achievement, and protection.

-N would be in full aspect – astute, intuitive, and passionately sensual.
+N would be astute, intuitive, and passionately sensual in her full aspect.

-Just before noon, driving through Palm Springs, I saw how money and irrigation had transformed the desert into a lush, upscale oasis.
-Date palms lined the streets and everywhere that public land gave way to private, grass, bushes, and golf courses extended in every direction.
+Driving through Palm Springs just before noon, I saw how money and irrigation had transformed the desert into a lush, upscale oasis.
+Date palms lined the streets, and everywhere public land gave way to private, grass, bushes, and golf courses extended in every direction.
 The dark red mission roof tiles shared ground space with the watered greenery, further disguising the desert floor.
-Vast villas with outsized pools and manicured gardens were protected by development walls and gate houses.
+Development walls and gatehouses protected vast villas with outsized pools and manicured gardens.
 Behind these, people enjoy the sun from within air-conditioned houses and cars.
-They imposed themselves on the desert, ignoring the absurdity of their own wastefulness.
+They imposed themselves on the desert, ignoring the absurdity of their wastefulness.

 The sheer civilization energy took me out of my recent desert emotions.
-Once again, I was within the throng, caught up in the possessions and activities I had left up in Marin County.
-I remembered my highway brush with death and the death of Mr. Mouse …anything more than what he had right there, at that moment, is window-dressing and illusion.
+Once again, I was within the throng, caught up in the possessions and activities I had left in Marin County.
+I remembered my highway brush with death and the death of Mr. Mouse, Anything more than what he had right there, at that moment, is window-dressing and illusion.

-N was standing in front of the Palm Springs Airport when I got there.
-Her hair shimmered in the sunshine and I saw her in a way I hadn’t until then; she was gorgeous and a thrill ran through my heart.
-It the entrance of the parking lot I stopped to regard her for a moment.
-In this woman, I saw myself once again a madcap comedian, unrestrained and full of possibility.
+N was standing outside the Palm Springs Airport when I arrived.
+Her hair shimmered in the sunshine, and I saw her in a way I hadn’t until then; she was gorgeous, and a thrill ran through my heart.
+I stopped at the parking lot entrance to regard her for a moment.
+In this woman, I saw myself again as a madcap comedian, unrestrained and full of possibility.

 I knew it was a fantasy, but without that delusion, I was empty.

-I’m cheating on my wife, who said she didn’t care if I took another lover, but my heart is torn by desire and mournful sadness, deep regret and lust, confusion and uneasiness.
+I’m cheating on my wife, who said she didn’t care if I took another lover, but my heart is torn by desire and mournful sadness, deep regret, lust, confusion, and uneasiness.
 I have no idea how this will play out, but I do not have the will to backtrack and resist the change – regardless of how I will be shaped by the things to come.
 This is a fait accompli.

 N saw me, peering over her sunglasses, and nodded.
 She strode through the lot, pulling her overnight case.
-I studied her expression; the half-smile, half smirk that disclosed her singular style of enjoying a situation.
+I studied her expression, the half-smile, half-smirk that disclosed her singular style of enjoying a situation.
 It was part of the reason I was fascinated by her; she mixed enthusiasm with mock scorn.
 We played at being fun-loving nitpickers, sham grumblers who made every comment a comedic set-up or punchline.
-Our comic banter was a perfect complement to our physical desires; intellectual intimacy and satisfaction.
+Our comic banter perfectly complements our physical desires, intellectual intimacy, and satisfaction.
 I was in love with her and our unorthodox union.

 She opened the car door, “It’s fucking scorching!”